 “Debb VanDelinder presents subjects at close range in a format large enough to give her subject matter an otherworldly quality.
 Her sense of inquisitive fascination is apparent and lush new perspectives that often take on multiple meanings are her reward; and ours."
 (Ann Welles, Curator Houghton Gallery, 171 Cedar Arts, 2008)

 VanDelinder studied at Mansfield University, where she earned a BA in Studio Art and a M.Ed. in Art Education.
 Her extensive post-masters work has focused primarily on digital imaging and photography.
-VanDelinder works as an Artist and Art Educator, teaching photography and design classes at the secondary and college levels.
-She has been instrumental in the development of digital media art and photography curriculum.
+VanDelinder works as an Artist and Art Educator, teaching computer art and graphic design classes at the college level.
 Her work has been exhibited widely throughout the Upstate Regions of New York, and around the country.
 Her work has appeared in national publications and is held in collections internationally.
 Her biography is listed in Who's Who in American Art.
 Debb VanDelinder is represented by Exhibit A Contemporary Art in Corning, NY

 © 2018 Debb VanDelinder – Official Website ~ All Rights Reserved